-- 1 Male calves must be castrated before Nomination Day. - 2 Calves must be born after January 1. - 3 Calves must be nominated in May. - 4 An exhibitor may exhibit one dairy bucket calf and one beef bucket calf in this division. - 5 Interview is based on what 4-H member learned about caring for and raising the calf. - 6 Dairy or beef quality will not be considered in showmanship class. - 7 Rate of gain winner \$100 from Strickland Farms - 8 Youth may not participate in the Bucket Calf division if you are showing in the Beef -feeder or market Division.
+- 1 Male calves must be castrated before Nomination Day. - 2 Calves must be born after January 1. - 3 Calves must be nominated in May. - 4 An exhibitor may exhibit one dairy bucket calf and one beef bucket calf in this division. - 5 Interview is based on what 4-H member learned about caring for and raising the calf. - 6 Dairy or beef quality will not be considered in showmanship class. - 7 Rate of gain winner \$100 from Strickland Farms. - 8 Youth showing bucket calves are not allowed to enter other market, feeder or breeding entries but may have entries in the open division.